Where Is Your Child's Safe Place?

 I want to know about your child’s safe place?
 Where do they feel safe?
 Where do they feel connected and loved so that they are open up to learning?

-As many of you know, Kevin and I have two children and we have a son and daughter.
+As many of you know, Kevin and I have two children, a son and daughter.

 We were thinking back on our daughter’s experience at college.
 She had a safe place at college and that was her choir, the university choir that she sang with.